Modular Information Flow through Ownership: Analysis

-Here, the important concept is Oxide's ownership safety judgment: $\Delta; \Gamma \vdash_\omega p \Rightarrow \loanset$, read as ``in the contexts $\Delta$ and $\Gamma$, $p$ can be used $\omega$-ly and points to a loan in $\loanset$.''
-A loan $\ell ::= {^\omega p}$ is a place expression with an ownership-qualifier.
+The key idea is that Oxide already does a pointer analysis!
+Performing one is an essential task in ensuring ownership-safety.
+All we have to do is extract the relevant information with Oxide's existing judgments.
+This is represented by the information flow extension to the reference-mutation rule: Here, the important concept is Oxide's ownership safety judgment: $\Delta; \Gamma \vdash_\omega p \Rightarrow \loanset$, read as ``in the contexts $\Delta$ and $\Gamma$, $p$ can be used $\omega$-ly and points to a loan in $\loanset$.''
+A loan $l ::= {^\omega p}$ is a place expression with an ownership-qualifier.
 In Oxide, this judgment is used to ensure that a place is used safely at a given level of mutability.
-For instance, if the example above had $x.1 := 1$ instead of $\ast z$, this would violate ownership-safety because $x$ is borrowed by $y$ and $z$.
+For instance, in the example at the top of this column, if $\ast z := 1$ was replaced with $x.1 := 1$, then this would violate ownership-safety because $x$ is already borrowed by $y$ and $z$.

 In the example as written, the ownership-safety judgment for $\ast z$ would compute the loan set: